shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/of_maxwell_equations_and_rotations.rst

    d\:\mathbf{F} = 0 \\
    d⋆ \mathbf{F} = \mathbf{J}

-Unless explicitly mentioned otherwise, I use :ref:`the Cartan-Hodge formalism`, which permits to be explicit about the nature of the mathematical objects involved by using musical notation.
-The electromagnetic field 2-form :math:`\mathbf{F}` is written :math:`F^{♭♭}`, the current 3-form :math:`J^{♭♭♭}` and the Hodge dual current 1-form :math:`J^♭`.
+Unless explicitly stated otherwise, I explicitely indicate the nature of the mathematical objects involved using musical notation.
+The electromagnetic field 2--form :math:`\mathbf{F}` is written with a double musical flat :math:`F^{♭♭}`, the current 3--form with a triple musical flat :math:`J^{♭♭♭}`, and the Hodge dual current 1--form with a single musical flat :math:`J^♭`.

-In the article :ref:`Deriving the Faraday Tensor from the 1865 Maxwell Equations`, I reordered and re-expressed the original Maxwell's equations with modern notation.
-We use this form as the basis for formulating the electromagnetic field equations using geometric differential forms.
+This argumentation in this page proceeds as follows: First, I reordered Maxwell's equations to align with their original formulation, using modern notation.
+This reorered form will serve the foundation for expressing the electromagnetic field equations in terms of geometric differential forms.
+Next, I represent a generic rotation in spacetime to which I apply the exterior derivative.
+Finally, I identified Maxwell's equations with the exterior derivative of this spacetime rotation.

+The discussion assumes a solid understanding of the exterior derivative :math:`d`, Élie Caretan's differential forms, as well as :ref:`Hodge duality
+<hodge duality>`.
+This page is self-contained and can be read independently of
+other content on this site.

 .. include:: faraday_tensor_derivation.rst
    :start-after: _vector_formulation_of_mr_heaviside:
    :end-before: _the_tensor_of_mr_faraday:

-We now will link the ordered Maxwell equations to the exterior derivative of rotations in spacetime.
+We now link the ordered Maxwell equations to the exterior derivative of rotations in spacetime.
 For this, we first express a generic rotation as a linear combination of bivectors, flatten to a 2--form, and calculate the exterior derivative.